alifcapital/InMemoryMessaging/README.md

 ### How to publish a message

-To publish a message, you must first inject the `IMemoryMessagingManager` interface from the DI and pass your message object to the `PublishAsync` method.
+To publish a message, you must first inject the `IMessageManager` interface from the DI and pass your message object to the `PublishAsync` method.
 Then, your message will be published.

 ```
-public class UserController(IMemoryMessagingManager memoryMessagingManager) : ControllerBase
+public class UserController(IMessageManager messageManager) : ControllerBase
 {
     [HttpPost]
     public async Task<IActionResult> Create([FromBody] User item)
     {
         var userCreated = new UserCreated { UserId = item.Id, UserName = item.Name };
-        await memoryMessagingManager.PublishAsync(userCreated);
+        await messageManager.PublishAsync(userCreated);

         return Ok(item);
     }